Chile

 In this context, each Chilean financial institution that enters into these agreements with the US tax authorities will be required to report to the US IRS directly the individual US account holder’s information.

 In accordance with the Chilean Bank Secrecy Law, Chilean financial institutions, in respect to those account holders that do not authorise them to disclose their account information to the US IRS, will only be able to disclose their information in aggregate.
-This will mean that the US IRS, in order to obtain the specific information of those US account holders, will need to request it directly from the Chilean IRS, under the terms of the treaty between both countries.
+This will mean that the US IRS, in order to obtain the specific information of those US account holders, will need to request it directly from the SII, under the terms of the treaty between both countries.

 Bank secrecy